Last Updated on February 12, 2023 by Paul Guzman

 Local nursery plants will cost more.

 Why?
 Not always, but in general yes.
 The answer is simple, big-box nurseries will have more bulk plants and usually at a lower cost.
-The plants are there for incidental sales with low or non-existent profits.
+As mentioned earlier the plants are there for incidental sales with low or non-existent profits.
 The big trade-off is that the local independently owned nurseries will do their best to have plants that are free of insects, disease, and ideal watering.
 Their plants are the heart and soul of their business.

 How to pick healthy plants

 The best way to tell if you are picking a healthy plant is by observing the plant.
 Here, you can truly judge a book by its cover.
 If a plant has been treated correctly and has no diseases or pests, you can always tell by how nice it looks.
 If a plant has grown up in improper soil or has harmful bugs living in it, you can tell by the holes insects produce or the wilted look from over-or-under watering.

 What to look for?

 One of the biggest problems is aphids.
-These insects will produce a clear sticky substance mainly on the stems and underneath leaves.
+These insects will produce a clear sticky substance mainly on the stems and underneath the leaves.
 Caterpillars will make holes towards the end of the leaves.
 Snails and slugs tend to make holes in the middle of the leaves.
 Yellowing leaves indicate over-watering.
 Small dark red spots are normally fungus.
 Dry wilted droopy foliage usually means the plants need water.

 Spider Mites are hard to see but their damage is noticeable by small dark brown foliage or brownish appearance many times they will produce light webbing that covers the foliage.

 Should you pick a plant with flowers?

-Most folks will pick plants that are flowering and this is ok but you may want to exclude anything that has lots of flowers.
+Most folks will pick plants that are flowering and this is ok but you may want to think this over with anything that has lots of flowers.
 Why?
 Plants are less traumatized when you take them home to plant.
 What you need to be looking for are plants with lots of buds.